 James Milner is a Senior Fellow in CIGI's Global Security Program where he focuses on refugees, peacebuilding, African politics and the United Nations system.
-James is helping lead CIGI's Global Leadership and Cooperation for Refugees project.

 James is currently Associate Professor in the Department of Political Science at Carleton University.
 His research examines the politics of the global refugee regime, the history of the United Nations High Commissioner for Refugees (UNHCR), protracted refugee situations and the politics of asylum in the Global South.